-Risks Related to the Corporation's Investment Products
+Risks related to the Corporation's investment fund products

-The Corporation's results of operations are dependent on the performance of its Investment Products.
-Poor performance of any of the Investment Products will result in reduced management fee and performance fee revenues and reduced returns on the Corporation's proprietary investments therein.
+The Corporation's results of operations are dependent on the performance of its investment products.
+Poor performance of any of the investment products will result in reduced management fee and performance fee revenues and reduced returns on the Corporation's proprietary investments therein.
 In addition, poor performance of the Investment Products will make it difficult for the Corporation to retain or attract investors and grow its business.
-Each Investment Product is subject to some or all of the following risks:
+Each investment product is subject to some or all of the following risks: